gammasoft71/xtd/docs/guide_style_sheets_overview.md

 The difference between the two cases is that if you change the background color of the button by programming, in the first case, the button is not impacted while in the second case the button will take the color defined by programming.
  So it's a design choice.

-A solid color can be replaced on the fly while a gradient color cannot.
+A background color can be replaced on the fly while ab ackground image cannot.

 In the case of our example we don't want a change of color to change the appearance of the button because we can imagine that the color of the system button-face is semi-transparent.